 Better Managing Your Health

 Over the course of your cancer journey, it’s important to pay close attention to your overall health.
 You may have to modify your daily habits.
-Here are a few health management strategies for people living with head and neck cancer.
+Here are a few health management strategies for people living with lung cancer.

 Connecting Mind and Body